BLOG

 Release traceability links specific builds to validation results, documented risk acceptance, and approval records.
 This allows enterprises to demonstrate structured governance under audit.

-The biggest mistake enterprises make when deciding tools is over-indexing on detection volume and dashboard metrics, while under-evaluating governance alignment, signal quality, and traceability.
+The biggest mistake enterprises make when deciding on tools is over-indexing on detection volume and dashboard metrics, while under-evaluating governance alignment, signal quality, and traceability.

 Hackers never rest.
 Neither should your security!